yyxwjq/GPB-based-data/README.md

 *`VASP_input`
 INCAR and POTCAR for the DFT calculations to generate the dataset of Ni-Au、Cu-Ag and Pd-Au systems.
 *`GPB_code`
 The GPB-based algorithm source code.
+*`Dataset_MLP`
+Datasets and MLPs for three systems.
 *`Basic_properties`
 The basic properties calculation scripts and results for Ni, Au (calculated by Ni-Au MLP), Cu, Ag, Pd and Au(calculated by Pd-Au MLP).
 *`Bimetallic_properties`